BlueKYGirl/counting_sheep/README.md

 ### Necessary Installs

 The data analysis file, Counting_Sheep.ipynb, can be opened in an IDE that has the necessary extensions to open a Jupyter Notebook.
 (Visual Studio Code was used for this project.)
-Google Colab is a free Jupyter Notebook environment that could be used to open and run the project code.
+[Google Colab](https://colab.research.google.com/) is a free Jupyter Notebook environment that could be used to open and run the project code.

 [Anaconda](https://www.anaconda.com/products/distribution) is recommended as it already has the necessary packages and libraries in this project installed.
 If you do not have Anaconda installed, you may install the necessary packages individually at your Terminal or Windows Powershell command lines.
 This project uses pandas, Numpy, and Matplotlib.

-python -m pip install -U pip
+`python -m pip install -U pip`

-pip install pandas
+`pip install pandas`

-pip install numpy
+`pip install numpy`

-python -m pip install -U matplotlib
+`pip install matplotlib`

 A requirements.txt is also included in the repo of this project.
 To use that file to install all necessary packages and libraries, type the following code into your Terminal or Windows Powershell command lines:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 ### Potential Error Message in Line 23